rivenintech/medito-fundraising-page/README.md

 Unfortunately, I found out about this project a bit late.
 But I'll continue working on it.
 Here are some improvements I have planned:

 - Make "recent donations" animated.
+- Change displayed currency based on the user's choice.
 - Connect the contact form with MailChannels API to send questions to your inbox.
 - Add a database to store the donations, and finish the Stripe Webhook API integration to update the donation counter and recent donations.